ChetanGorantla/ChetanGorantla/README.md

 <div align="center">

-When I'm not architecting distributed systems or optimizing ML pipelines, you'll find me:
+When I'm not architecting backend systems or optimizing ML pipelines, you'll find me:
 - 🎸 Shredding on my electric guitar
-- 🎵 Exploring new music production techniques
+- 🎵 Researching amplifier emulator software
-- ☕ Brewing the perfect cup of coffee
+- 🌆 Rewatching Cyberpunk Edgerunners
+- 🔱 Reading Percy Jackson (for the 9th time)
-- 📚 Learning about emerging tech & AI safety
+- 📚 Learning about digital signal processing

-> *"The best code, like the best music, comes from understanding the fundamentals and then breaking the rules creatively."*
+> *"Dad, what are clouds made of?
+Linux servers, mostly."*

 </div>